AndrewAConestoga/JavaRPG_SDT_Project/README.md

-# eclipse-rpg-game
+# RPGGame

-Tile-based RPG game with a turn-based battling system; created 100% using the Eclipse IDE and Java.
+Complete pixel RPG with tilemap generator, battling system, and level system by Elvin.
+Created with Java using the Eclipse IDE.

---

-Developed from Dec.
-2017 to Jun.
+Created Dec.
+2017 - Jun.
 2018

-Added to Github May 2022
+Added to Github on May 2021

---

-HOW TO PLAY
+INSTRUCTIONS

 Arrow keys or WASD to move.

+Z to select option during a battle.

+Z to go to next dialogue.

-Space to attack/defend during the player and enemy turn.
+Z or Space to attack during the attack portion.